StarLegacy/StarLegacy.Wiki/first-steps/new-player-guide.md

 Once you've unlocked a [navigation computer](https://wiki.starlegacy.net/en/starships/navigation_computer), you can use it to go through hyperspace from and to any point in space.
 However, you may get caught in mass shadows like dark matter, planets, stars, gravity wells of other players.
 Navigation computers however have limited range, its range dependant on the size of your starship.

 ## Cryo Pods
 If you're on your own and on a planet, you probably will want to setup a cryopod in either a claim or a safe location.
-Cryopods allow you to respawn in the cryopod; if you don't have one at the time of death, you will respawn at a station.
+Cryopods allow you to respawn in the cryopod; if you don't have one at the time of death, you will respawn at Jadiid.

 Keep in mind you can only have one active cryopod at any given moment.
 Also if you have your cryopod on your ship, you will not respawn on it if you move the ship after detection.
 Make sure to detect the cryopod after **every** time you move your ship.
 Staff will not return you to your ship if this happens to you.